alikariminik/MyGov-Milestone-Project-3/README.md

 #### Design
 ##### Colour Scheme
 The colour scheme I opted to use represent the colours of the union jack.
-The Hex codes for the 3 colour flag were: White: #FFFFFF.Red: #C8102E.Blue: #062469.
+The Hex codes for the 3-colour flag were: White: #FFFFFF.Red: #C8102E.Blue: #062469.
 There is some variation across the pages to reduce the opacity to improve readability.

 ##### Typography
 I used the 'Times New Roman', font for title 'The Cabinet' with 'Times & sans-serif;' as the fallback font in case for any reason the font isn't being imported into the site correctly.
-I found 'Times New Roman' gave this page title a historical feeling which is meant to covey the ancientness of The UK Cabinet which was first formed 1644.
+I found 'Times New Roman' gave this page title a historical feeling which is meant to convey the ancientness of The UK Cabinet which was first formed 1644.

 I used the font 'Poppins', with 'sans-serif' as the fallback, for the Cabinet Members role title and also on the cabinet members profile card as I thought this font had a strong and important look relative to the other fonts used.
 The information characterised within this font are considered to be the key information on the cabinet members i.e. their role, bio, and recent voting records.
 'Poppins' was obtained from Google Fonts.

 I used the font 'Catamaran', with 'sans-serif' as the fallback, for the Cabinet Members' Name as when trialling different fonts between the Role Title ('Poppins') and Constituency ('Lora') this font looked neat and clear.
 I also used for the titles and text on the forms as it again gave a clear and tidy visual.
-On the Delete_Minister Form, the weight is increased in conjunction with the different coloured background to warn the user that this is the delete form to avoid accidental deletions of data.
+On the Delete Minister Form, the weight is increased in conjunction with the different coloured background to warn the user that this is the delete form to avoid accidental deletions of data.
 'Catamaran' was obtained from Google Fonts.

 I used the font 'lora', with 'sans-serif' as the fallback, for the cabinet members constituency as I felt this gave a softer and less prominent look than the fonts for their name and role.
 This is intentional as the constituency took less precedence over the cabinet position.
 'Lora' was obtained from Google Fonts.

 [Google Fonts](https://fonts.google.com/)

 ##### Imagery
-The use of images are a key display feature of this website.
+The use of images is a key display feature of this website.
 I have used the MPs' official portrait photos that are freely accessible on [Parliament.UK](https://members.parliament.uk/member) in a 3x4 ratio.
 I had the issue of Rishi Sunak and Penny Mordaunt not having their official portrait available at this time on Parliament.UK so I used another portrait image for them which had a creative commons license.

 For the Log In page, I have used a beautiful image of the Houses of Parliament at night with the River Thames in the foreground.
 This and 10 Downing Street are perhaps the most recognisable buildings in UK Politics so I felt it was fitting that it should be used here.
 I felt that this image compliments the dark colours used in the navbar and log of the website and overall creates a pretty looking log in page.